Daggerpov/Robotics-Summative/README.md

 # Robotics-Summative

 - in the RavenScout one, I'll talk about:
-    1. general info
+DONE    1. general info
-    2. requirements/goals of the website
+DONE    2. requirements/goals of the website
-    3. contributors
+DONE    3. contributors
-    4. Sayf's plan for the website, in terms of where it's headed in the future
-    5. Include the repository for RavenScout https://github.com/FusionStreak/RavenScout
-- ask Sayf to make a little visualization of what the finished product of RavenScout would look like
-- profiles for each team, based on data received
-- data visualizer
+DONE    4.
+Sayf's plan for the website, in terms of where it's headed in the future DONE    5.
+Include the repository for RavenScout https://github.com/FusionStreak/RavenScout DONE - ask Sayf to make a little visualization of what the finished product of RavenScout would look like DONE - profiles for each team, based on data received DONE - data visualizer
-- insert photo
+- insert photo of database modeling
-- contributors: Sayfullah, Daniel, and Hassan
+DONE - contributors: Sayfullah, Daniel, and Hassan
-- it's just supposed to store data from each year
+- it's supposed to store data from each year
-- uploading csv files
+DONE - uploading csv files
-- initially, it'll just be certain teams with personalized logins for trusted users
-- cross-referencing validation from bluealliance once it's uploaded, remember that it takes a while for the data on blue alliance
+DONE - initially, it'll just be certain teams with personalized logins for trusted users DONE - cross-referencing validation from bluealliance once it's uploaded
 - additional mobile app for RavenScout
-- english only for langauges
-- link to TBA alliance profile
+DONE - link to TBA alliance profile

-Pages:
+DONE Pages:
-Home
+DONE Home
-Events
+DONE Events
-Profile(customize team affilliation)
+DONE Teams
-Login/Logout
+DONE Login/Logout
-- Register, with forgot password
+DONE - Register, with forgot password

 Three levels:
 FIRST api everything